Course - Prokaryote Molecular Biology and Synthetic Biology - BT8120

 Further on evaluation

-The presentation (in groups) counts 20 %, the final, written semester test 80 %.
-If few students the semester test may be changed to an oral test.
+Group based work will be presented and counts 20 %.
+The final, individual written semester test 80 %.
+In case of few students the semester test may be changed to an oral test.

 Recommended previous knowledge